-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: Po opulation, Biodivers ity, Flora and Fauna 15.
-Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
-Natural environment Number of developments meeting and surpassing national design standards.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source specific data available at present, there are numerous scheduled monuments in Weobley according to the latest version of the register. up to date. recommendations.
+14. Use natural resources and energy more efficiently.
+Resource consumption and climate change Monitoring changes to historic landscapes.
+There is no countywide or locally specific data available at present. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Po opulation, Biodivers ity, Flora and Fauna 15.
+Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

-15. Value, Natural protect, environmen enhance and restore the landscape quality of Herefordshire, including its rural areas and t The need for, frequency and outcomes of Countywide data would be too large No historic To wherever open spaces. planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within the conservation area. to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Ballingham Bolstone & Hentland Group present. records of any planning enforcement action or appeals concerning locally important buildings within the one conservation area. possible improve upon or otherwise maintain current status.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source open spaces.
+15. Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
+Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area.
+Countywide data would be too large to incorporate into this template.
+There are no outstanding enforcement actions, and one appeal concerning local loss of heritage assets and locally important buildings within Weobley at present.
+There is one appeal for a listed building, an application for demolition of a porch attached to a listed building (P131369/FH, P131370/L) currently pending appeal.
+No historic records of any planning enforcement action or appeals concerning locally important buildings.
+There is one conservation area within the neighbourhood area.
+To wherever possible improve upon or otherwise maintain current status.
 Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched October 2014)
+Council Dvt Mgt records (searched August 2014)

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: C Climatic Factors 16.
 Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
 Resource consumption and climate change.
 Transport patronage by mode % of Herefordshire residents who travel to work by: Car: 70.1% Foot: 14.7: Bicycle: 4.3% Bus: 2% Train: 0.8% Motorbike: 0.8% Taxi: 0.3% Other: 7% There is no locally specific data available at present The number of people cycling or travelling by bus as the main form transport to get to work declined between 2001 and 2011 - across England and Wales there was little change in either.
 Walking or driving a car or van on the other hand increased.
-To encourage the take up of lesser polluting modes of transport.
+To increase the take up of alternative modes to the private car.
 There are a lack of transport options for many rural communities and therefore high car ownership and dependency - the last decade has seen a 15 per cent increase in household car ownership, although this is not reflected in traffic flows of recent years with volumes in Hereford City and wider county having decreased.
 The proportion of people working from home increased over the decade from 15 per cent in 2001 to 17 per cent in 2011.
 2011 Census